adib2149/PHP_SLIM_RESTfulAPI_kitty-talks-to-world/README.md

 This is a sample RESTful API, deployed on Heroku on the link, https://kittytalkstoworld.herokuapp.com This was a testing on how to deploy on Heroku Platform.

-There is only two wnd points.
+There is only two end points.

-1. /greetings (valid question about greetings)
+(valid question about greetings)
+1. /greetings
     -- q = What's up? / How are you? / Good Morning / Hello Dude!!
     -- response: {"answer":"Hello Kitty!"}
     -- if invalid question, it doesn't know the answer -- response: {"answer":"I don't know what are you saying."}

     sample: https://kittytalkstoworld.herokuapp.com/greetings?q=hello%20dudee

+(valid question about today's weather only)
+2. /weather
-2. /weather (valid question about today's weather only) -- q = q=is there any rain today in dhaka? / Is there any cloud today in Istambul?
+    -- q = q=is there any rain today in dhaka? / Is there any cloud today in Istambul?
     -- response: {"answer":"Hello Kitty!"}
     -- if invalid question, it doesn't know the answer